patrickoser/social-app/README.md

     the data can be accessed.
 There is an 'if' statement at the bottom that checks if 'userData' has loaded yet which may be interferring.

+    Set the posts to be displayed based on when they were created.

     I could move the 'useEffect' hook into the Profile component, that way it would only load when you were on the Profile page.